chickenPopcorn/EqEq/notes/language-reference-manual.md

 #### Declarations
 1. A list of declarator are separated by comma.
 Formatted as below:

+  Declarator-list:
+    declarator, declarator, ?

+2. Variable:

-  Declarator-list: declarator, declarator, ?2.
-Variable:To declare a variable, only name of the variable is needed.
-The data types of the variables are inheritable.Possible inherited data types: + int + double + String
+  To declare a variable, only name of the variable is needed.
+The data types of the variables are inheritable.
+Possible inherited data types:

+  + int
+  + double
+  + String

 3. Vector:
   ```c